 Understandably, our face is constantly changing.
 If you’ve had a rough night, your skin might feel pale and dull.
 After indulging in a greasy takeaway last night, you might wake up to an oily complexion.
 Or perhaps your spring allergies are playing up, and your eyes have gone all puffy.
 These things happen!

 But thankfully, you understand how to maintain your youthful and healthy appearance.
 A fitness routine is an integral part of your beauty regime, along with the appropriate skincare routine and a (almost) healthy diet (we all need to indulge a little from time to time).
-But did you know that other factors can affect your skin too?
+We all know the usual things to do to help our skin health like stopping smoking drinking more water and leading a healthier lifestyle But did you know that other factors can affect your skin too?

 Stress is the most common thing that comes to mind.
 But what if we told you that your household is the source of most of your skin worries?

 Some of your favourite household products could cause skin irritation, rashes, and itchiness.
 Most people don’t make the connection.
 But here are some examples to help you narrow down some of the most common culprits at home.